midleg-vip/roblox-executor-key-checker/README.md

 Security, ethics, and safety

-- Inspect the source in `seliware/main.py` and `volt/main.py` before running.
-- These scripts make automated requests to third-party services and attempt account creation; ensure you have explicit permission to test against those endpoints.
 - Avoid exposing real credentials. `volt/main.py` prompts for email/password/username and will save those credentials to `valid_accounts.txt` if an account is created — treat that file as sensitive.

 Notes about behavior